 Here the business needs to focus on getting the prospects to take action and convert into buyers.
 An incredible offer they cannot refuse will prompt them to hit the purchase button.

 This can be done through sales calls, emails, and webinars, while for a brick-and-mortar store, a sales representative can make it easy for prospects to say yes.
-Pushing the benefits, diminishing their fears, and addressing the prospect’s question is the key here to helping them make a decision.
+Pushing the benefits, diminishing their fears, and addressing the prospect’s question are the keys here to helping them make a decision.

 6. Keep the Communication Going